DryDish/service-tests/apps/user_service/readme.md

 * Logging
 * Use a DB instead of Array
 * Dockerization of MySQL with docker-compose
+* Dockerization of NodeJs with docker-compose

 #### Missing tasks:
 * Tests
-* Dockerization of NodeJs with docker-compose
+* Tests that leverage Docker